Dify Content Engine

 Custom-domain content owns the funnel.
 Substack carries the dispatch.

 The Dify affiliate lane needs one canonical place for proof, disclosures, analytics, and lead routing.
-The CREATE SOMETHING site owns that source of truth; Substack sends readers back to it with a weekly, lightweight cadence.
+The CREATE SOMETHING site owns that source of truth; Substack sends readers back to it.

 Canonical